jupyter/jupyter.github.io/security.md

 ## Vendor assessments

-Jupyter cannot provide, or fill in "Plan-Risk Assessment", "Hecvat", "Vpat" and similar vendor assessing questionnaire.
+Jupyter cannot provide, or fill in "Plan-Risk Assessment", "Hecvat", "Vpat", "SOC2", "SOC3" and similar vendor assessing questionnaire.

 You likely have been redirected to this section after contacting the  Jupyter